orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- [A Program in Ray](https://github.com/orbitmines/ray/blob/main/Ether/.ray/Program.ray)
 - How do you compare [thousands](https://github.com/orbitmines/ray/blob/main/Ether/library/Index.ray) of languages, without redefining all the semantics by hand? (using their existing implementations)
 - Which categories do you use to measure all the diversity?
-	- Grammars (verbosity), Runtime Complexity (which abstraction layer), Parallel
+	- Grammars (verbosity), Runtime Complexity (which abstraction layer), Parallel/Sequential Time/Spatial complexity (??)
 - How do you create differentiation of languages based on those measures?
 B. Gamification of Science, Engineering and Education
 - What would be an example problem, and example reimplementation of that problem as a game?